 “I just can’t get over how much sense it all made as you shared and demonstrated how you teach.
 I’ve learnt so much about what they (students) know, and I cannot believe how easily and consistently it generates discussions about number.”

 “Guy consulted at a remote school where I worked.
 Some students were very disinterested in maths, but with Guy’s help these students became excited, energetic and engaged.”

-“When my daughter Kiara was in Year 5 she was having real difficulty with her math.
+“When my daughter Kiara was in Year 5 she was having real difficulty with her maths.
 She couldn’t do most of the basic work that other kids her age seemed to be coping with easy.
 She told me she didn’t enjoy math and it was too hard to understand so she never listened which just resulted in her falling further behind.
 After only a few sessions with Guy she was already showing improvement.
-Kiara told me Guy made math fun and easy for her to understand.
+Kiara told me Guy made maths fun and easy for her to understand.
 I watched her confidence and ability grow so quickly in such a short amount of time.
-She would come home after her time with Guy and tell me how she enjoyed math now and couldn’t wait for it in class.
-It was a complete turnaround for her in her approach to math.”
+She would come home after her time with Guy and tell me how she enjoyed maths now and couldn’t wait for it in class.
+It was a complete turnaround for her in her approach to maths.”

 How do I find a lesson on a particular topic on the website?m@ttd351gn2020-04-11T09:44:58+10:00